2022 MK John Wilson Trophy: Ice dance

-Couples competing in ice dance performed their rhythm dances on Saturday, 12 November.
+Couples competing in ice dance performed their rhythm dances on 12 November.
 Lasting no more than 2 minutes 50 seconds, the rhythm dance this season had to include at least two different Latin dance styles.
 Examples of applicable dance styles included the following: salsa, bachata, merengue, mambo, cha-cha-cha, rhumba, and samba.
 The required pattern dance element had to be skated to a different Latin style.
 The rhythm dance had to include the following elements: one pattern dance step sequence, one choreographic rhythm sequence, one dance lift, one set of sequential twizzles, and one step sequence.

-Couples then performed their free dances on Sunday, 13 November.
+Couples then performed their free dances on 13 November.
 The free dance could last no longer than 4 minutes, and had to include the following: three short dance lifts or one short dance lift and one combination lift, one dance spin, one set of synchronized twizzles, one step sequence in hold, one turns sequence while on one skate and not touching, and three choreographic elements.

 Judging

-For the 2022–2023 season, all of the technical elements in any figure skating performance – such as jumps and spins – were assigned a predetermined base point value and were then scored by a panel of nine judges on a scale from -5 to 5 based on their quality of execution.
-The judging panel's Grade of Execution (GOE) was determined by calculating the trimmed mean (that is, an average after deleting the highest and lowest scores), and this GOE was added to the base value to come up with the final score for each element.
-The panel's scores for all elements were added together to generate a total element score.
-At the same time, judges evaluated each performance based on five program components – skating skills, transitions, performance, composition, and interpretation of the music – and assigned a score from .25 to 10 in .25 point increments.
+All of the technical elements in any figure skating performance – such as jumps and spins – were assigned a predetermined base point value and then scored by a panel of nine judges on a scale from –5 to 5 based on their quality of execution.
+The judging panel's Grade of Execution (GOE) was determined by calculating the trimmed mean (the average after discarding the highest and lowest scores), and this GOE was added to the base value to come up with the final score for each element.
+The panel's scores for all elements were added together to generate a Total Elements Score.
+At the same time, the judges evaluated each performance based on five program components – skating skills, transitions, performance, composition, and interpretation of the music – and assigned a score from 0.25 to 10 in 0.25-point increments.
 The judging panel's final score for each program component was also determined by calculating the trimmed mean.
-Those scores were then multiplied by the factor shown on the following chart; the results were added together to generate a total program component score.
+Those scores were then multiplied by the factor shown on the following chart; the results were added together to generate a total Program Component Score.